khulnasoft-lab/khulnasoft-ui/doc/contributing/adding_css.md

   and [#4](https://gitlab.com/gitlab-org/frontend/rfcs/issues/4).
 - Shortly after approving [RFC #4](https://gitlab.com/gitlab-org/frontend/rfcs/issues/4), we noticed how it caused the CSS to grow uncontrollably.
 We decided to switch to `@include`, which kept the CSS growth under control.
-The switch was discussed [here](https://gitlab.com/gitlab-org/gitlab-ui/-/merge_requests/623#note_192269009).
+The switch was discussed [here](https://gitlab.com/khulnasoft-org/khulnasoft-ui/-/merge_requests/623#note_192269009).
-- In 2022, we started using `ViewComponent` to re-implement GitLab UI components in Ruby in GitLab.
+- In 2022, we started using `ViewComponent` to re-implement KhulnaSoft UI components in Ruby in GitLab.
   This improved upon our previous approach that relied more heavily on HAML templating.
 Learn more about how we use `ViewComponent` [here](https://docs.gitlab.com/ee/development/fe_guide/view_component.html).
 - Still in 2022, we created [RFC #107](https://gitlab.com/gitlab-org/frontend/rfcs/-/issues/107) to propose